Housing Issues Hotline

 - The building and all grounds free of rodents, and other pests.

 - Call the Housing Hotline at (530) 542-7417.
-You can also send an email or complete the Housing Issues Citizens Report (PDF) and the Tenants Affidavit of Service Form (PDF).
+You can also send an email or complete the Housing Issues Citizens Report and the Tenants Affidavit of Service Form

-- A building inspector will then arrange an inspection visit at your apartment or house.
+- A housing inspector will then arrange an inspection visit at your apartment or house.

-- The building inspector will identify any building violations and will contact the owner with a written notice to comply.
+- The housing inspector will identify any building violations and will contact the owner.